christophstrasen/paranoid-backup-kit/readme.md

 # General description

 This repo contains a collection of personal scripts for creating resilient backups of sensitive data.
-The process intends to make smooth weekly additions or changes to secrets safe and smooth.
+The process intends to make weekly additions or changes to secrets safe and smooth.
 It emphasizes ease of use, recoverability, and uncompromising security at the cost of initial setup complexity and increased storage requirements.

 ## Why should you use it?

 You probably shouldn’t — unless nothing else has worked well for you so far.
-If you’re a bit paranoid about data loss however and still want to just drop secrets into a folder without thinking too much about it, this might help.
+If you’re a bit paranoid about data loss, and still want to just drop secrets into a folder without thinking too much about it, this might help.
 Just be prepared to get your hands a bit dirty with customization.

 And to be clear: Aside from using `age` (a modern best practice for file encryption), chunking (to reduce data loss if a file partially fails), and high default parity settings, there’s really only one unique selling point: